MicrosoftLearning/mslearn-ai-studio/Instructions/01-Explore-ai-studio.md

 ## Create a project

 An Azure AI *project* provides a collaborative workspace for AI development.
-Let's stary by choosing a model that we want to work with and creating a project to use it in.
+Let's start by choosing a model that we want to work with and creating a project to use it in.

 1. In the home page, in the **Explore models and capabilities** section, search for the `gpt-4o` model; which we'll use in our project.
 1. In the search results, select the **gpt-4o** model to see its details, and then at the top of the page for the model, select **Use this model**.